Govt releases advice to businesses on vaccine mandates

 Employers should also consider if the person works in a confined indoor space which involved close and sustained interactions with others.

-Worksafe said employers should consider using other controls first such as supporting workers to stay home when sick, requiring mask use in some indoor settings, improved ventilation, physical distancing, testing and basic hygiene practices.
+WorkSafe said employers should consider using other controls first such as supporting workers to stay home when sick, requiring mask use in some indoor settings, improved ventilation, physical distancing, testing and basic hygiene practices.

 "WorkSafe considers that few workplaces will be able to justify an employer vaccination requirement for health and safety or public health reasons.
 For those who can, this would likely be only for specific roles."